 This policy will be reviewed annually by the SENDCO.
-Changes will take into account of any updated legislation as well as any change in the school's provision for students with SEN.
+Changes will take into account of any updated legislation as well as any change in the school's provision for pupils with SEND.

 Accessibility

 Blundell's Prep has an accessibility policy which is available on request.